4ever2/lambda-box-extraction/README.md

 agda2lambox --typed --no-block FILE
 ```

+#### Coq (MetaCoq)
+[MetaCoq](https://github.com/MetaRocq/metarocq) is a project formalizing Coq in Coq and providing tools for manipulating Coq terms and developing certified plugins (i.e. translations, compilers or tactics) in Coq.
+It can be used to translate Coq programs into $\lambda_\square$ and $\lambda_\square^T$ using [CoqToLambdaBox.v](theories/CoqToLambdaBox.v).

+For extracting Coq programs it is recommended to use the respective extraction backends in Coq rather than using the standalone lbox tool.

 ## Command Line Interface
 ### Common arguments
 * `-o FILE` output file for extracted program